England | Scotland | Wales | Northern Ireland | Ireland

 Bangor Health CentreNewtownards RoadBangor, BT20 4LDTel: 02891 515222

 Coronavirus: If you suspect that you have Coronavirus please DO NOT visit the surgery.
-Please firstly read the advice published by Public Health NI.
-A link to their website is as follows https://www.publichealth.hscni.net/news/covid-19-coronavirus If you still have concerns and are symptomatic please contact us by telephone on the usual number.
+You can get advice or BOOK A Coronavirus TEST by visiting the following website https://www.nidirect.gov.uk/campaigns/coronavirus-covid-19 Alternatively for advice you can call 111 or book a coronavirus test by ringing 119.
+If you still have concerns and are symptomatic please contact us by telephone on the usual number.

 Our Treatment/Bloods room is open for urgent or doctor requested bloods.
 You must have an appointment before attending.

 We are now able to contact our patients by SMS Text message.
 If you would like to sign up for this service please complete and return a consent form.
 Consent forms are attached SMS Text consent form or alternatively you can get one from reception.

 For details of surgery times please see the appointments page.